| |

 1. If you are using fresh berries, rinse them and separate them from the stems.
 Get as many stems out as possible.
 It can be easier to remove the berries if you first freeze them. (see blog post for details)

-2. Add elderberries and water to a medium pot and bring to a boil over medium-high heat.
+2. Add elderberries, cinnamon sticks, and water to a medium pot and bring to a boil over medium-high heat.
 Once it is boiling, reduce it to a simmer.

 3. Simmer for 45 minutes to an hour with no lid, reducing it in half.
 Keep an eye on it and adjust the temperature if needed to ensure it is reducing properly and not too fast.